Inexika/MyNotes-Service/README.md

 - `range_file`, `master_range`:

 	The first file contains instance CustomerID range for registration .
 No need to create it manually.
 	The second one is for `master-instance` only.
-It contains cloud CustomerID, which is distributed between instances.
+It contains cloud CustomerID range distributed among instances.

-	`./range.sample` contains directories for instance range and `master.ini` file template.
+	`./range.sample` contains `8081/master.ini` file as a template empty directory `8082`.
-	You can either rename it to `range` or locate range files where you wish.
+	You can either rename it to `range` use that structure or relocate range files where you wish.

 - `log_file_prefix`, `stats_file_prefix`, `rrd_file`:

 	`./log.sample` contains directories.
 You can either rename it to `log` or locate the files where you wish.

-- Specify correct location in instances' config files.
+- Check the correct locations are specified in the instances' config files .

 `8081.conf`

     # log file name
     log_file_prefix = 'log/8081/mynotes.log'

     # stats file name
     stats_file_prefix = 'log/8081/mn_stats.log'

     # range ID file
     range_file = 'range/8081/range.ini'

-    #master range ID (for master instance only!!)
+    # master range ID (for master instance only!!)
     master_range = 'range/8081/master.ini'

-    #optional: if Round-Robin-Achive is used for stats and monitoring
+    # optional: if Round-Robin-Achive is used for stats and monitoring
     rrd_file = 'log/8081/stats.rrd'